damianavila/blog/posts/draft.md

 Hey, a lot of time without writing, you know... (lack of) time, but let's go back to the important things... or at least, interesting stuff to share with you!

-Recently, I have been involved with the [EBP](https://executablebooks.org/en/latest/) project and community (you can learn more about them [here](https://executablebooks.org/en/latest/about.html)).
+Recently, I have been involved with the [Executable Books](https://executablebooks.org/en/latest/) project and community (you can learn more about them [here](https://executablebooks.org/en/latest/about.html)).
 One of the major projects inside that community is the
 [MyST-Parser](https://github.com/executablebooks/MyST-Parser), a *rich* and *extensible* flavor of Markdown meant for technical documentation and publishing.
 It supports all thesyntax of CommonMark Markdown at its base but, in addition, it includes several